oliverhalberg/Caesar-Cipher/README.md

 A small program written for fun and for the purposes of learning the Tkinter library.

-## Current status: Working GUI, program should work but may still be buggy.
+## Current status: Stable and functioning, but some bugs may still be present.

 ## How to use this program
 Currently, the program is only available in the form of a Python script, `caesar-cipher.py`.
 Running this script on any system with Python installed will launch the program.